 Okay, so let’s suppose that your boss acknowledges there’s a problem.
 That doesn’t mean she will go for the “solution” you are pitching.
 You’ll need to provide a rationale that resonates with her.

-Whether you’re pitching the Baby-Friendly Hospital Initiative or some smaller, more focused program, I’ll let you in on a little secret: In my experience, bosses rarely go for the “breast is best” rationale.
+Whether you’re pitching the Baby-Friendly Hospital Initiative or some smaller, more focused policy change, I’ll let you in on a little secret: In my experience, bosses rarely go for the “breast is best” rationale.
 At all.